Quick overview:

 With its predecessor Windows 95, Microsoft really didn't win any laurels when it came to having the most stable and crash-proof operating system.
 The long-suffering user had to fight his way through exception errors and blue screens of death until he could continue his work without any problems.
 Driver problems and software errors were often the cause.
 Unfortunately, these unstable programs always took Windows down with them, which meant a reboot and possible data loss.

 Windows NT and its successors 2000 and XP are more advanced in this respect.
 Even a program crash cannot cause you to falter due to the completely changed architecture.
-A program only crashes in user mode, while the actual kernel remains untouched and the program can be safely removed from memory.
+A program only crashes in user mode, while the actual kernel remains untouched and this makes it possible to safely remove the program from memory.

 But what about Windows 98?
 Does it have the necessary stability to be able to assert itself in the tough world of work?
-Only in part!
+Only partially!

 How secure is Windows 98?
 An insight into the security features

-For most users, computer security is still the top priority.
+Most users still put computer security first.
 They want absolute and permanent protection for their files, programs and settings.
-Attacks from outside, e.g. by hackers or unauthorized persons, should also be fended off just as successfully as protection against other people tampering with your PC.
+Attacks from outside, e.g. from hackers or unauthorized persons, should also be fended off just as successfully as protection from other people tampering with their PC.

 Encrypting files is also a dream that does not come true with Win98.
-If you are looking for security, you are completely wrong with Windows 98 and should make friends with the professional operating systems.
+Anyone who is looking for security is completely wrong with Windows 98 and should make friends with the professional operating systems.

 Conclusion: Is Windows 98 suitable for you?

 This question is very easy to answer.
-If you have your computer at home and you enjoy watching movies, playing computer games, listening to music or browsing the Internet as well as working on common Office applications, Windows 98 is highly recommended.
-The speed and functions are sufficient for this and for most common programs.
+If you have your computer at home and you enjoy watching movies, playing computer games, listening to music or browsing the Internet as well as working on common office applications, Windows 98 is highly recommended.
+The speed and functions are more than sufficient for this and for most common programs.

 Every professional should think carefully about buying Win98.
 The stability and security leave a lot to be desired and the network functions are very limited, which is why Windows 2000/XP would be more suitable here.

-If you have now decided on Windows 98, you can read here how to install it: Windows 98 Installation - Understandable step by step instructions.
+If you have now decided on Windows 98, read here how to install it: Windows 98 Installation - Understandable Step by Step Guide.

-This article was produced by Sandro Villinger and comes from the Windows tweaks archive, which has been built up since the end of the 1990s.
+This article was produced by Sandro Villinger and comes from the Windows tweaks archive, which has been built up since the late 1990s.